Reliance Comm close to PE deal for tower unit: report

-MUMBAI Indian mobile phone carrier Reliance Communications (RLCM.NS), is in the final stages of talks with private equity firms Carlyle CYL.UL and Blackstone (BX.N) to sell its tower unit, the Times of India reported on Monday.
+MUMBAI Mobile phone carrier Reliance Communications (RLCM.NS), is in the final stages of talks with private equity firms Carlyle and Blackstone (BX.N) to sell its tower unit, the Times of India reported on Monday.

 The deal, which could be worth $4 billion, is expected to be announced in the next two weeks, the newspaper said, without citing any sources.